LEDIG STILLING VED NUPI

 How to apply

-Shortlisted candidates will be asked at a later date to submit publications (including PhD dissertation for the postdoc candidate, and master’s thesis for the PhD candidate)
+Shortlisted candidates will be asked to submit publications (including PhD dissertation).

-The application deadline is 15 September 2019.
-Expected start date is January 2020.
+The application deadline is 1 October 2021.
+The expected start date is 1 January 2022.

+NUPI aims to have an equal gender distribution among our employees and encourage women to apply.
 NUPI aims, to the greatest degree possible, to have a staff that reflects societal diversity.
-We encourage all qualified applicants to apply, regardless of gender, cultural background, age, disability or previous periods of leave from the workforce.
+We encourage all qualified applicants to apply, regardless of cultural background, age, disability or previous periods of leave from the workforce.
 NUPI will accommodate specific needs relating to disability for new hires and as needed during the interview process.